 Ian Scott was born in Germany to two Air Force veterans but is proud to call the Pacific Northwest home.
 While he now resides in Gresham, OR, he was raised in Sheridan and educated in Forest Grove at Pacific University, where he graduated magna cum laude with a Bachelor’s in Psychology and Japanese.
 Ian has an affinity for languages and is fluent in Japanese after studying it since elementary school and living in Japan as a young man.
 Now he is thrilled to learn ASL and more about the Deaf/HH culture as part of the Hi5 team.
-In his free time, Ian writes creatively and volunteers as a Facilitator for the nonprofit organization Write Around Portland, while also building up his ever-growing library with his partner in crime, Scout.
+In his free time, Ian writes creatively and is learnign to play the piano while also building up his ever-growing library with his partner in crime, Scout.

 Terry Tipsord Accounting Consultant

 A graduate of Illinois Wesleyan University and later, Western Seminary, Terry began working with businesses and nonprofits creating training venues for leadership development and leading them through the process of redesigning procedures and systems that foster greater efficiency and profitability.
 Terry has worked as the director of an adult career training school for bookkeepers and for eight years as an Instructor/Advisor at the Small Business Development Center at Mt.
 Hood Community College.
 In 2006 he began his own bookkeeping business called Daybreak Business Development, Inc. and as a bookkeeper, an instructor and as an advisor currently promotes financial responsibility and faithful stewardship among businesses, the self-employed and nonprofits by helping them adhere to accepted principles of bookkeeping and accounting.